 I was impressed to learn about the green features of the hotel including water saving shower heads and insulation made from recycled blue jeans.
-The gardens are on a drip irrigation system.
+Also, the gardens on the grounds are on a drip irrigation system.

 I can’t say enough about the bed.
-Not only was the bedding gorgeous, but the mattress was just the right balance between soft and firm, and I felt so refreshed when I woke up both mornings. :)
+Not only was the bedding gorgeous, but the mattress was just the right balance between soft and firm.
+I felt so refreshed when I woke up both mornings. :)

 One of my favorite things about the Vendange is the landscaping and the fire pit.
 Andy and I had a great time sitting outside both evenings after dinner and enjoying a little more wine by the fire.
 There is live music by the fire pit in the summer.

 Here’s what to expect at breakfast time: A spread of fruit, bagels, pastries, granola, yogurt and coffee, and it’s there for guests from 8-10am.
 If that’s not early enough for you, there’s Carmel Bakery & Coffee Company on Ocean Avenue about a mile away from the hotel (they open at 7am).

 The parking lot even has a wine theme, and the lines to indicate the parking spaces are painted a deep purple inside of white.
 Here’s Andy’s car parked just outside our room.

 Wineries that have a room decorated at the Vendange include: Blair, Cima Collina, Dawn’s Dream, Galante, J. Lohr (a Paso Robles winery that sources Monterey County vineyards), Joullian, Manzoni, McInTyre, Otter Cove, Ross’ Place, Tudor, Twisted Roots and Ventana.
 If you belong to one of the wineries’ wine clubs, you’ll receive 25% off the rate when you stay in their room.